eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 the `Iterable` stream in turn.
 But it does it _lazily_, when the receiving function actually iterates its argument!

-This means that ifthe receiving function never actually needs to iterate the entire stream, the comprehension will never be fully evaluated.
+This means that if the receiving function never actually needs to iterate the entire stream, the comprehension will never be fully evaluated.
 This is extremely useful for functions like `every()` and `any()`: